+- SEC.
+15. Implementing Rules and Regulations.
+Within one hundred and eighty (180) days from the effectivity of this Act, the DOTr and the other implementing agencies, upon consultation with relevant government agencies and other stakeholders, shall promulgate the implementing rules and regulations for the effective implementation of this Act. - SEC.
+16. Penal Provisions.
+Any person in violation of any of the provisions of this Act shall be fined not less than Ten Thousand Pesos (Php10,000) but not more than Five Hundred Thousand Pesos (Php500,000).

+If the offender is a public official, he/she shall also suffer the penalty of perpetual disqualification from holding public office, and be dismissed from government service, after due process.

 SEC.
-16. Implementing Rules and Regulations. - Within one hundred and eighty (180) days from the effectivity of this Act, the DOTr and the other implementing agencies, upon consultation with relevant on-government organizations, civil society organizations, and academic institutions that champion the welfare of commuters and other stakeholders, shall promulgate the implementing rules and regulations for the effective implementation of this Act.

-- SEC.
-17. Penal Provisions.
-Any person in violation of any of the provisions of this Act shall be fined not less than Ten Thousand Pesos (Php10,000) but not more than Five Hundred Thousand Pesos (Php500,000). - If the offender is a public official, he/she shall also suffer the penalty of perpetual disqualification from holding public office, and be dismissed from government service, after due process. - SEC.
-18. Separability Clause.
-Any portion or provisions of this Act that may be declared unconstitutional or invalid shall not have the effect of nullifying other portions or provisions hereof as long as such remaining portions or provisions can still subsist and be given effect in their entirety. - SEC.
-19. Repealing Clause.
-All laws, presidential decrees, executive orders, memoranda, circulars and other issuances or parts thereof, which are inconsistent with this Act, are hereby repealed or modified accordingly. - SEC.
-20. Effectivity.
-This Act shall take effect fifteen (15) days after its publication in the Official Gazette or at least two (2) newspapers of general circulation. - 21 Approved,
+17. Separability Clause. - Any portion or provisions of this Act that may be declared unconstitutional or invalid shall not have the effect of nullifying other portions or provisions hereof as long as such remaining portions or provisions can still subsist and be given effect in their entirety.

+SEC.
+18. Repealing Clause. - All laws, presidential decrees, executive orders, memoranda. circulars and other issuances or parts thereof, which are inconsistent with this Act, are hereby repealed or modified accordingly.

+SEC.
+19. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or at least two (2) newspapers of general circulation.

+Approved,